gilmoreg/anikunchan/README.md

 ## Known Issues
 * Due to limitations with Featherlight, Youtube videos are not fully responsive when played; their size is fixed by the width of the window when the search was performed.
-* Display of images and videos does not work in Microsoft Edge due to its restrictive cross-origin policies.